 Any of the females that are not sold off are kept and impregnated over and over again until they can produce no more litters, at which time they are deemed “useless” and therefore killed.
 Just before Covid-19 struck in 2020, a farm with 270 puppies being kept in horrible conditions was raided on the outskirts of Madrid, to give just one example.

 More recently (October 2023) and closer to home, puppy farms in Vilopriu and nearby Sant Jordi Desvalls were discovered operating under fraudulent registres de nucli zoològic.
-The three individuals involved were importing dogs from Eastern Europe, forcing them to breed several times a year, and selling the puppies online with the fake zoological centre number.
+The three individuals involved were importing dogs from Eastern Europe, forcing them to breed several times a year, and selling the puppies online with a fake zoological centre number.
 When discovered, the dogs at both locations, including the puppies, were living in deplorable conditions with zero attention to hygiene or basic healthcare.

 In the early days of 2024, police arrested eight people in the provinces of Girona and Madrid and dismantled a criminal organization dedicated to the illegal importation, breeding, and sale of dogs.
 Over 100 puppies were rescued, many in very poor condition, and the bones of many others were discovered.
 “Those arrested are accused of the crimes of continued animal abuse, fraud, professional intrusion, document falsification, and membership of a criminal organization.”